Barcelona is such an amazing city that offers pretty much everything for all types of travelers, from adults to children

 21. Illa Fantasia

 If you are visiting Barcelona during the summer, it would be a fantastic idea to refresh yourselves in a cool water park with your kids!
 Illa Fantasia is a water park near Barcelona with 22 attractions and 3 macro swimming pools.
 Enjoyment for the whole family is guaranteed there!

 22. Barça Football

 If you have sons (or daughters that are into football), it would be very exciting to take them to one of the soccer games, as they are very safe for people of all ages!
 The stadium is huge, but tickets get sold out fast.
 Make sure to buy your tickets in advance!

 Alternatively, if the matches start too late for your kids to attend, you can always take them for a tour of Camp Nou – tours are offered during the day and there are no crowds of football fans to deal with!

-For another great water activity, Marineland is a family water park with slides and splash pools for children.
+For another great water activity, Marineland is a family water park with slides and splash pools for kiddies.
 Moreover, it also features some amazing dolphin shows and exotic bird exhibitions.

 NOTE: It takes about 1 hour and 30 minutes to get there from Barcelona on a free bus, so it is quite a ride and is not recommended for very small kids.

 24. Catalunya en Miniatura

 How does a miniature theme park sound to you?
 You will feel just like a giant at Miniature Catalonia Park!
-Your kids will be able to climb on the gingerbread houses from Park Guell, touch the peaks of Sagrada Familia and the entire place offers endless fantastic photo opportunities!
+Your kids will be able to climb on the gingerbread houses from Park Guell, touch the peaks of Sagrada and the entire place offers endless fantastic photo opportunities!
 It’s basically like a kid’s indoor playground in Barcelona!

 Yet another fun and relaxing water park, Aqualeon offers unlimited fun to adults and kids alike with pools, giant slides, tunnels and a bus safari tour that passes by lions, tigers, and bears!